-Improve your computer science expertise by developing industry level skills to design, develop and implement web solutions for clients worldwide.
-Specialise in cloud infrastructure within modern data centres, web application programming and IT security within business.
+Improve your computer science expertise by developing industry-level skills to design, develop and implement web solutions for clients worldwide.
+Study your Computer Science Masters degree at ARU and specialise in cloud infrastructure in modern data centres, web application programming and IT security in business.
+Take an optional 12-week work placement and develop key employability skills.

-We’ll cover all aspects of technologies and user environments, along with the skills to create and manage IT solutions.
+As a Computer Science student at ARU, you’ll cover all aspects of technologies and user environments, along with the skills to create and manage IT solutions.
 This will include how to apply hardware and software technology to complex user requirements, and ensure their systems are secure.
 You’ll diagnose problems and respond to operational challenges.
+You can also build on this by choosing our placement option, allowing you to apply your knowledge in a real-life industry setting, helping you to gain key employability skills for after your degree.

-Our course keeps you up-to-date with latest topics and developments in areas such as web applications and e-business engineering.
+Our Computer Science Masters degree course keeps you up-to-date with latest topics and developments in areas such as web applications and e-business engineering.
 Along the way you’ll acquire the research skills you need to prepare you for your dissertation.

-The Masters Project offers a valuable opportunity to research a topic in depth.
-For those with business connections, this is a great opportunity to start working on a real life project, either with a company or in order to prepare for a full time job straight after graduation.
-Here’s how James’s dissertation project helped him gain his first professional role as an IT Development Consultant
+The Masters Project offers a valuable opportunity to do in-depth research on a topic you are particularly interested in For those with business connections, this is a great opportunity to start working on a real-life project, either with a company or in order to prepare for a full time job straight after graduation.
+Here’s how James’s dissertation project helped him gain his first professional role as an IT development consultant

 From here, you’ll be able to successfully apply your knowledge to the development of any other type of software application (being it mobile, cloud, standalone).

-Cambridge is the perfect place to study Computer Science.
-Recently named the 'Best UK city to work in' you'll have lots of opportunities to gain relevant work experience locally during your Masters and after graduation can expect an average salary of £35,000.
+Cambridge is the perfect place to study your Computer Science Masters.
+Recently named the 'Best UK city to work in' you'll have lots of opportunities to gain relevant work experience locally and, after graduation, can expect an average salary of £35,000.
 (Glassdoor 2016).

 I'm really proud of the progress I've made